hassanshaikley/rpi-drum-machine-nerves-slides/script.md

 PLAYING AN AUDIO FILE

 The default Nerves config for the rpi3 ships with aplay, a utility for playing audio files.
 Just run this command and you’ve got your audio file playing.

+PRIMITIVES AND COMPONENTS

+TODO: SEE WHICH CAN HANDLE CLICK EVENTSs

 SCENIC UI EXAMPLE